 This policy governs unpaid personal leave for the following employees:

-- Term faculty (contract, temporary, or visiting) appointments with appointment type I, J, K, R, T, V, or W.
+- Term faculty (contract, temporary, or visiting) appointments.

 - P&A (93xx, 96xx, 97xx)

-Excluded from coverage under this policy are appointments that are (1) adjunct or clinical appointments from outside the University (appointment type: A or U), (2) “Without Salary” appointments, (3) hourly appointments, (4) civil service and union-represented staff, (5) graduate assistants, (6) professionals-in-training, and (7) represented UMD faculty whose non-compensated leave provisions are covered under a collective bargaining agreement.
+Excluded from coverage under this policy are appointments that are (1) adjunct or clinical appointments from outside the University, (2) persons of interest (formerly without salary appointments), (3) hourly appointments, (4) civil service and union-represented staff, (5) graduate assistants, (6) professionals-in-training, and (7) represented UMD faculty whose non-compensated leave provisions are covered under a collective bargaining agreement.

 Discretionary Unpaid Personal Leave